by Jayne Cravens

 aid/relief efforts and government initiatives.
 I've

-updated this information with new information per the
+updated this information with new information per the organized

-organized misinformation campaigns targeting Ukraine and the
+misinformation campaigns targeting Ukraine and the elections in

-efforts by professional online provocateurs and automated
+online provocateurs and automated troll bots pumping out

-troll bots pumping out thousands of comments, countering
+thousands of comments, countering misinformation efforts has to

-misinformation efforts has to be a priority for aid and
+be a priority for aid and development organizations, as well as

 - Resources regarding online